christopherlindberg1/mortfors-bus/README.md

 $ pip install psycopg2
 ```

-### Passlib
+### Flask-bcrypt

 Passlib is used to encrypt passwords stored in the database.
-Install passlib with the following command:
+Install flask-bcrypt with the following command:

 ```
-$ pip install passlib
+$ pip install flask-bcrypt
 ```

 ### Flask-WTF